 The workflow is straightforward and can be described by the following steps: define the geometry, select materials, select a suitable Wave Optics interface, define boundary and initial conditions, define the mesh, select a solver, and visualize the results.
 All these steps are accessed from the COMSOL Desktop.
+The geometry can be built from basic geometric shapes or parts, like waveguide elements, can be added from the Wave Optics Parts Library.
 Materials can have user-defined properties or they can be picked from any of the built-in material libraries, including the Optical Material Library.
-That library includes more than a thousand inorganic and organic materials, glasses, etc. The mesh creation and solver selection steps are usually carried out automatically using default settings, which are tuned for each specific Wave Optics interface.
+That library includes more than a thousand inorganic and organic materials, glasses, and so on.
+The mesh creation and solver selection steps are usually carried out automatically using default settings, which are tuned for each specific Wave Optics interface.

 The Wave Optics Module application library describes the physics interfaces and their different features through tutorial and benchmark examples for the different formulations.
 The library includes examples addressing gratings and metamaterials, laser cavities, nonlinear optics, optical scattering, waveguides and couplers, and benchmark models for verification and validation of the Wave Optics interfaces.